WHAT DOES IT TAKE TO HOST A SHEEPDOG SEMINAR IN YOUR CITY...?

 - We do ask that your location/city is near a major airport.

-- You ARE asked to turn on the sound and computers (Power Point presentations) for Saturday's seminar, as well as make necessary arrangements for the showing of the movie FAITH UNDER FIRE on the night before the seminar.
+- You ARE asked to turn on the sound and computers (Power Point presentations) for Saturday's seminar, as well as make necessary arrangements for the showing of the movie FAITH UNDER FIRE on the night before the seminar (if the movie is shown).

 - You ARE asked to advertise the event by any and all means possible: radio, TV, newspaper, social media.
 You are free to give our number to anyone with the press.
 We do interviews all the time.

 - Some churches have "coffee shops" and sell such products during the breaks.
-That it totally up to you and your church.
+That is totally up to you and your church.

-- Colonel Grossman's presentation requires certain items, all of which are discussed on this page (below the contact form).
+- Colonel Grossman's presentation requires certain items, all of which are discussed on this page below.
+The host is responsible to obtain these items.

 There is one very important thing we need the potential venues to understand: We will only come to locations where a TEAM OF PEOPLE are committed to the success of the seminar.
 By this we mean a team of individuals who will focus on reaching different sectors of the population (police, churches, educators, etc).
 We will not participate in a seminar where one individual has to do all the work.
 If invited to a church, it is our sincere hope that the entire staff sees the utter importance of the seminar and is devoted to helping in whatever way they can.
 Pastoral support is absolutely necessary!